On the Transitivity of Invariant Manifolds of Conservative Flows: Abstract

 \section{Abstract}

-The main result of this work is the fact that for volume preserving flows, $C^r$-generically, the closure of an invariant manifold is a chain transitive set.
-We also develop a flow box and local perturbation techniques which excel by their simplicity.
+The main result of this work is the following: for volume preserving flows on compact manifolds with the $C^r$ topology, $1 \leqq r \leqq \infty$ , the closure of every invariant manifold of periodic orbits and singularities is a chain transitive set.

+We also develop to new local constructions, which surprise by the simplicity of the arguments.
+One, a local perturbation to change an orbit to a nearby without altering its past.
+The other is a flow box theorem in the context of volume preserving flows, a result that is well known for Hamiltonians or general flows.